-2. Add rabbit pieces and brown evenly on all sides, then transfer to a deep solid steam tray.
+2. Add rabbit pieces and brown evenly on all sides, then transfer to a deep unperforated steam tray.

 3. Return the frying pan to the cooktop and fry the onion, garlic, thyme, rosemary and bay leaves for 2 minutes.

-5. Place into the Pressure Steam Oven and pressure steam at 120°C for 45 minutes, or until rabbit meat is pulling away from the bone.
+5. Place into the steam oven and steam at 100°C for 2 hours, or until rabbit meat is pulling away from the bone.